johnbillion/query-monitor/docs/help/browser-extension.md

 ### The Query Monitor plugin is not active

-Make sure the [Query Monitor plugin](https://wordpress.org/plugins/query-monitor/) is installed and activated on the WordPress site you are inspecting.
+Make sure the [Query Monitor plugin](https://wordpress.org/plugins/query-monitor/) is installed and active on the WordPress site you are inspecting.

+### The Query Monitor plugin is not up to date

+The browser extension requires version 4 or higher of the Query Monitor plugin to be active on the site.
+It does not work with earlier versions.

 ### The current user does not have permission to view Query Monitor's output

-By default, Query Monitor's output is only dispatched for logged in users with the `view_query_monitor` capability, which Administrators have by default on a single site install, and Super Admins have on a Multisite install.
+By default, Query Monitor's output is only displayed to logged in users with the `view_query_monitor` capability, which Administrators have by default on a single site install, and Super Admins have on a Multisite install.

 See the [How to use Query Monitor](/wordpress-debugging/how-to-use/) page for more information, and the [Configuration constants](/help/configuration-constants/) page for information about settings.